-(v) for awards granted in prior years that are determined to fail to meet the applicable vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting date (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends, dividend equivalents or other earnings paid on stock or option awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
+(b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends, dividend equivalents or other earnings paid on stock or option awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
 The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant.
 The amounts deducted or added in calculating the equity award adjustments are as follows:

-Year End Fair Value of Equity Awards (\$) Year over Year Change in Fair Value of Outstanding and Unvested Equity Awards (\$) Fair Value as of Vesting Date of Equity Awards Granted and Vested in the Year (\$) Year over Year Change in Fair Value of Equity Awards Granted in Prior Years that Vested in the Year (\$) Value of Dividends or other Earnings Paid on Stock or Option Awards not Otherwise Reflected in Fair Value or Total Compensation (\$) Total Equity Award
+Vear End Fair Value of Equity Awards (\$) Year over Year Change in Fair Value of Outstanding and Unvested Equity Awards (\$) Fair Value as of Vesting Date of Equity Awards Granted and Vested in the Year (\$) Year over Year Change in Fair Value of Equity Awards Granted in Prior Years that Vested in the Year (\$) Value of Dividends or other Earnings Paid on Stock or Option Awards not Otherwise Reflected in Fair Value or Total Compensation (\$)

+2023 5,109,574 1,841,929 2,478,843 9,430,346

-2022 2,725,884 245,856 264,252 - 3,235,992
+2022 2,725,884 245,856 264,252 3,235,992

 2021 3,244,507 896,712 1,505,721 5,646,940

 2020 2,243,910 858,882 (97,970) 3,004,822

-3 The dollar amounts reported in column (d) represent the average of the amounts reported for the Company's named executive officers (NEOs) as a group (excluding Mr. Vijayvargiya) in the "Total" column of the Summary Compensation Table in each applicable year.
-The NEOs included for purposes of calculating the average amounts in 2022 and 2021 are Greg Chemnitz and Shelly Chadwick.
+&lt;sup>3 The dollar amounts reported in column (d) represent the average of the amounts reported for the Company's named executive officers (NEOs) as a group (excluding Mr. Vijayvargiya) in the "Total" column of the Summary Compensation Table in each applicable year.
+The NEOs included for purposes of calculating the average amounts in 2023 through 2021 are Greg Chemnitz and Shelly Chadwick.
 The NEOs included for purposes of calculating the average amounts in 2020 are Greg Chemnitz, Shelly Chadwick, Joseph Kelley and Stephen Shamrock.

-In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the NEOs as a group:
+In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the NEOs as a group (excluding Mr. Vijayvargiya):

-4 The dollar amounts reported in column (e) represent the average amount of "compensation actually paid" to the NEOs as a group (excluding Mr. Vijayvargiya), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts include in part the compensation paid to the NEOs based on certain financial performance of the Company achieved as well as- value related to equity compensation that would have been paid if the stock and option awards vested at the end of the year presented.
+&lt;sup>4 The dollar amounts reported in column (e) represent the average amount of "compensation actually paid" to the NEOs as a group (excluding Mr. Vijayvargiya), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts include in part the compensation paid to the NEOs based on certain financial performance of the Company achieved as well as- value related to equity compensation that would have been paid if the stock and option awards vested at the end of the year presented.